Visit Kaunaoa Beach (Mauna Kea Beach)

 At Mauna Kea Resort

 Directions and Map for Kaunaoa Beach (Mauna Kea Beach)

 Located about 30 miles north of Kailua Kona, via the (Queen Kaahumanu Hwy #19) past the Waikoloa Resort Area and Hapuna Beach marker.
 To the left, at mile marker 68 you will see the entrance to the Mauna Kea Beach Hotel.
 The guard gate attendant will request your reason for entry and inform him you are looking to enjoy Mauna Kea Beach.
-Proceed towards the resort until it ends on the left then park your vehicle in the designated beach parking.
+Proceed towards the resort until it ends on the left, pay for parking, then park your vehicle in the designated beach parking.
 Then walk through the gate and follow the path down to the beach.